isgasho/finshir/README.md

         --write-timeout <TIME-SPAN>
             If a timeout is reached and a data portion wasn't sent, the program will retry the operation later [default: 30secs]

+By default, Finshir generates 100 empty spaces as data portions.
+If you want to override this behaviour, consider using the `--portions-file` option.

 For more information see <https://github.com/Gymmasssorla/finshir>.
 ```